After reading this story, there is no way anyone can be deceived that the ACLU wants to criminalize the PERSONAL practice of Christianity.

 Islam is a part of our world history . . . if taught in conjunction with the tenets of other religions I would honestly have no problem with my kids learning about the religions of the world.

 Apparently a lot of you don't think hearing about Christianity anywhere is a good idea.
-I would never consider leaving my children learning about Christianity to a school or even a church.you might think that hearing about Christianity at school is a good idea for your kid, but i wouldn't.
+I would never consider leaving my children learning about Christianity to a school or even a church.

 Allowing a non-school directed prayer or prayer group to exist beyond the hours in which school is in session is fine.
 School directed prayer is brainwashing.